lennon-mawele/Ebay-Api-OAuth-PHP/README.md

   b. here is your active listing

 6. added a function to update the token of selected user updateToken() if the existant token got expired
+7. Get images for each product using the item ID will return an XML with images bigger size then getMySellingEbay function called getImagesProduct()